fer8a/nestjs-rest-scaffold/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 [NestJS](https://nestjs.com/) is a great Framework to start building very robust server-side applications.
-There are many great templates available on GitHub; however, I didn't find one that really suited my needs so I created this ~~very opinionated~~ one.
+There are many great templates available on GitHub; however, I couldn't find one that really suited my needs, therefore I created this ~~very opinionated~~ one.
 I wanted a boilerplate that would integrate many of the great features Nest has to offer, _out-of-the-box_, with the minimun configuration effort to start bootstraping an application right away.

 Here's why:
 * Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
+A project that solves a problem and helps others.
 * You shouldn't be doing the same tasks over and over; like integrating a DB layer, a microservice layer, etc.
-* You should implement DRY principles to the rest of your life as well :)
+* Keep it DRY and save some time :)

 Of course, no one template will serve all projects since your needs may be different, but here's for everyone who find it helpful.